seungwon9201/MCP-Dandan/README.md

 ## Overview

-MCP-DANDAN is an integrated monitoring service that observes MCP (Model Context Protocol) communications and detects security threats in real time.
+MCP-Dandan is an integrated monitoring service that observes MCP (Model Context Protocol) communications and detects security threats in real time.
 It features a modern desktop UI built with Electron for easy monitoring and management.

 https://github.com/user-attachments/assets/02eaa237-f95d-4711-8d6b-ee31ab05468f